How to snag an Ontario Parks reservation

 • A Flippin’ Good Time Paddling at Charleston Lake Provincial Park

-• The Wanderer Boat Tour to Mazinaw Rock in Bon Echo Provincial Park
+• Ride The Wanderer Boat Tour to Mazinaw Rock in Bon Echo

-• Smooth Summer Paddle on the Napanee River with Riverbank Rentals
+• Smooth Summer Paddling on the Napanee River

-• A Spring Visit to Wheeler’s Maple and Pancake House
+• It’s Liquid Gold!
+Eat at Wheeler’s Maple and Pancake House

 • Easy Hike on Loudon Peatland Trail at Mashkinonje Provincial Park

-• The Many Faces of the Englehart River at Kap-Kig-Iwan Provincial Park
+• Chasing Waterfalls: The Raging River at Kap-Kig-Iwan

-• Walk to a little island on the Beaver Pond’s boardwalk – White Bear Forest
+• Beaver Pond’s boardwalk to a little island – White Bear Forest

-• Dang!
-That’s Delicious!
-Dining at Dida’s in Earlton
+• Surprisingly Delicious Gluten-Free Dining at Dida’s in Earlton

 • My Place Restaurant is a Local Favourite for Comfort Food